Drug Addiction Rehab Treatment

 Support and Understand

-Never attack a drug addict with vicious or belittling language.
+Never attack a drug addict with a vicious or belittling language.
 Ensure that you have considered what you are going to say and try to use thoughtful and understanding language, rather than anything that could be misconstrued as passive-aggressive or mean.
-Speaking to someone about addiction as human being with needs, thoughts and emotions, rather than someone with a problem, will ensure that they more likely to respond.
+Speaking to someone about addiction as a human being with needs, thoughts and emotions, rather than someone with a problem, will ensure that they are more likely to respond.

-Not everyone is ready to speak up and admit they have a problem straight away, so try not give up or become disheartened if someone you love is not responsive your concerns the first time you speak.
+Not everyone is ready to speak up and admit they have a problem straight away, so try not to give up or become disheartened if someone you love is not responsive to your concerns the first time you speak.
 When someone is dependent on a substance, the subject of drug addictions and dependency can cause them to react irrationally and often people need time to think before they come around to the idea of seeking help.